 Requirements for a minor in Social Action are 20 hours with at least 12 houres of sociology credit, including 8-12 required hours from , , and 482 (482 required if the student does not have a methods course in their major); plus 8-12 elective hours from SOC 238, 337, 364, 366, 367; ; ; and .

 The Anthropology major introduces students to insights into human behavior from a comparative, cross-cultural perspective.
 As an intrinsically cross-cultural form of inquiry, anthropology offers its own, inherent benefits that students acquire as they encounter ways of thinking and behaving that may be unfamiliar to them.
 Opportunities for cross-cultural ministry, for careers in business and as consultants, and for Christian citizenship in the world of the twenty-first century can be enhanced greatly for students completing an anthropology major.

-Requirements for a minor in Anthropology is granted to students completing 20 credits in ANTH, including and either (Culture Theory) or (Ethnographic Theory and Methods) and at least 4 elective credits at the 400 level.
+A minor in Anthropology is granted to students completing 20 credits in ANTH, including and either (Culture Theory) or (Ethnographic Theory and Methods) and at least 4 elective credits at the 400 level.
 No more than four hours may be applied from 495 or 496.
 The minor gives students an opportunity to learn about the field, integrate anthropology with Christian concerns, and provide a basis for further graduate study.